 Image Raymond Rutting / de Volkskrant

 On a sunny day in April 2021, a colossal container truck drives onto a storage yard in Hoofddorp.
 A group of students stands watching with open mouths, faced with the Herculean task of unloading.
-It's more than 50,000 rolls of toilet paper, packed in boxes of 9 kilos each.
-It's the first delivery, straight from China, for the startup Bamboi of students Leroy Ranglek and Joseph Nickisch (both 24).
+It concerns more than 50,000 rolls of toilet paper, packed in boxes of 9 kilos each.
+It's the first delivery, straight from China, for the startup Bamboi by students Leroy Ranglek and Joseph Nickisch (both 24).

-Dutch customs also comes to check, but quickly gives up on inspecting every box.
-Half of it has to go into some garage storage units, the other half to Nickisch's student house.
+Dutch customs also comes to check but quickly gives up on inspecting every box.
+Half of it needs to go into garage storage units, the other half to Nickisch's student house.
 'The attic there could only support five hundred kilos, and we ended up putting over five thousand kilos of rolls there.'

-More than a year later, they laugh about it, but they haven't forgotten the nightmare of that time.
+More than a year later, they laugh about it, but they haven't forgotten the nightmare of back then.
 'And we only paid our friends who came to help twenty euros, while we ended up working for more than six hours.'

 Old trees

 According to Ranglek and Nickisch, bamboo is a solution for the emissions and environmental damage associated with paper production.
-Cutting down thirty-year-old trees for toilet paper that is only used once is a crime, they believe.
+Cutting down thirty-year-old trees for toilet paper that's only used once is a crime, they believe.
 Bamboo, on the other hand, can be fully grown within three months.

-Moreover, Ranglek explains: bamboo grows best when it's regularly cut.
+Moreover, Ranglek explains: bamboo grows best when regularly harvested.
 When a bamboo forest is well maintained, it absorbs much more CO2 than a forest of trees.
-The cut bamboo can be made into a pulp that is very suitable for making paper.
-A win-win situation, for the environment and for the two toilet paper sellers.
+The harvested bamboo can be made into a pulp that's very suitable for making paper.
+Win-win, therefore, for the environment and for the two toilet paper sellers.

 Nickisch and Ranglek became friends in their first year of high school in Amsterdam.
-Between them, they've had more than a dozen side jobs and small businesses, from street sales to hospitality.
-They once set up a small e-commerce platform, long before bamboo paper was on their radar.
-That the two would start a business together was a given.
-The question was only in what.
+Between them, they've had more than a dozen side jobs and small businesses, from street vending to hospitality.
+They once set up a small e-commerce platform, long before bamboo paper came on their radar.
+That the two would become entrepreneurs together was a given.
+The only question was in what.

 Leroy Ranglek came up with the idea to bring bamboo toilet paper to market.